openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 Go to k8s/openstad directory.

 Copy values.yaml and configure values.
-Create a custom-values.yaml and set the correct  values"
+Create a custom-values.yaml and set the correct  values

 - Set correct base domain and set publicIp of load balancer, used for only requesting a let's encrypt certificate for hostnames if their dns is set correctly
 ```